joseph-flinn/site/data/posts/2-scalable-dev-ci.md

-!! title: Scalable Development Processes - CI
+!! title: Scalable Development Processes - Continuous Integration (CI) !! slug: scalable-dev-integration
-!! slug: scalable-dev-ci
 !! published: 2023-07-31
 !! description: The second article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user